Fodor's Expert Review Somers Garden

-After sailing to Jamestown and back in 1610, Sir George Somers—the British admiral charged with developing the Bermudian colony—fell ill and died.
+The history of the park goes back centuries: after sailing to Jamestown and back in 1610, Sir George Somers—the British admiral charged with developing the Bermudian colony—fell ill and died.
 According to local lore, he instructed his nephew Matthew Somers to bury his heart in Bermuda, where it belonged.
-Matthew sailed for England soon afterward, sneaking the body aboard in a cedar chest so as not to attract attention from superstitious sailors, and eventually buried it near Somers' birthplace in Dorset.
-Although it can't be proven that Matthew actually carried out his uncle's wishes, it's generally believed that Admiral Somers' heart was indeed left behind in a modest tomb at the southwest corner of the park.
+Matthew sailed for England soon afterward, sneaking the body aboard in a cedar chest, and eventually buried it near Somers's birthplace in Dorset.
+Although it can't be proven that Matthew actually carried out his uncle's wishes, it's generally believed that Admiral Somers's heart was indeed left behind in a modest tomb at the southwest corner of the park.
 When the tomb was opened many years later, only a few bones, a pebble, and some bottle fragments were found.
 Nonetheless, ceremonies were held at the empty grave in 1920, when the Prince of Wales christened this pleasant, tree-shrouded park Somers Garden.